October 11, 2006

 High-resolution Cassini images show an astonishing level of structure in Saturn's Cassini Division, including two ringlets that were not seen in NASA Voyager spacecraft images 25 years ago.

 This image was taken in visible light with the Cassini spacecraft narrow-angle camera on Sept.
-15, 2006, at a distance of approximately 2.2 million kilometers (1.4 million miles) from Saturn.
-This view looks toward the unlit side of the rings from about 15 degrees above the ringplane.
-The phase angle, or sun-Saturn-spacecraft angle, was 179 degrees.
-Image scale on the sky at the distance of Saturn is 13 kilometers (8 miles) per pixel.
+9, 2006, at a distance of approximately 414,000 kilometers (257,000 miles) from Saturn.
+This view looks toward the lit side of the rings from about 17 degrees below the ringplane.
+The phase angle, or sun-Saturn-spacecraft angle, was 96 degrees.
+Image scale on the sky at the distance of Saturn is 2 kilometers (1 mile) per pixel.

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
 The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington, D.C.
 The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
 The imaging operations center is based at the Space Science Institute in Boulder, Colo.